vasylenko/favscene-for-spotify/README.md

 One-tap launcher for your favorite Spotify playlists on preferred devices.

+## Status

+⚠️ **Active development — MVP phase.** Features may change, and you might encounter rough edges.
+Feedback is very welcome!

 ## The Problem

 Playing a specific playlist on a specific device through Spotify takes too many taps: tap-tap-tap to find the playlist, tap to open it, tap the device picker, select the device, adjust volume.
 Every.
 Single.
 Time.

+Siri does not solve this either.

 ## The Solution